 Product(s): This information is associated with more than one product.
-Refer to Newgle for more information about the product(s) offered for
+Refer to Newgle for more information about the product(s) offered for your coach's model

 Southwire 50 Amp Automatic Transfer Switch (Model: 40450RVC)

 This article provides basic operation instructions for a Southwire Surge Guard 50 Amp Automatic Transfer Switch (Model: 40450RVC).